rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 values in `args`.

-We could manage the `String` data in a number of different ways, but the easiest, though somewhat inefficient, route is to call the `clone` method on the values.
+We could manage the `String` data in a number of different ways, but the easiest, though somewhat inefficient route, is to call the `clone` method on the values.
 This will make a full copy of the data for the `Config` instance to own, which takes more time and memory than storing a reference to the string data.
 However, cloning the data also makes our code very straightforward